 Start Prenatal Care

 Women who smoke during pregnancy put themselves and their unborn babies at risk for serious health problems.
 According to the Centers for Disease Control and Prevention (CDC), the dangers of smoking during pregnancy include premature birth, certain birth defects, and infant death.
 If you become pregnant and want to stop smoking, consult your primary care physician.
-You may also want to try our Tobacco Cessation Incentive Program, which is designed to help support you and keep you motivated as you quit.

 Consider Prenatal Vitamins